 I'm Tamara Duker Freuman, a New York-based dietitian whose clinical practice focuses on the dietary management of digestive and metabolic diseases.
 While I work with patients who have a variety of health issues, my expertise is in helping identify the many possible causes of gas, bloating, diarrhea and constipation and helping patients achieve symptom control and improved quality of life.
 Because of this expertise, I've been called "The Bloated Belly Whisperer," and I like the name so much I've made it the title of my first book (due out in December 2018 and available for pre-order now.)

 If you have a medical diagnosis already, I'll help you figure out what to eat so as to feel your best.
 If you don't yet have a medical diagnosis, I can often help you and your doctor hone in on the most likely possibilities based on my reading of your symptoms as they relate to food choices and eating habits.

 I tackle the delicate issues of digestive distress in a matter-of-fact, straightforward and reassuring way.
 My goal is to help people find the healthiest diet they can comfortably tolerate and enjoy; as such I resist dogmatic, one-size-fits-all eating philosophies.
 To this end, I use my writing platform on U.S. News & World Report to reach hundreds of thousands of people each month with science-based, accessible and practical nutrition advice.
-My first book, The Bloated Belly Whisperer, is due out in December 2018 (available for pre-order now).
+Nutrition and allied health professionals may enjoy the several continuing education courses and webinars I’ve created for Relias Academy.